 In order to place bets that will be profitable, you should only put down your money when there is value.
 So, we can illustrate this using our example from above.
 That means we should only place a wager if we can tell a team has better odds to win than are shown by the odds.

-So, if you think the Lakers have a better chance to win than 56.52%, you should bet on the Lakers.
-Or, if you think the Celtics have a better chance to win than 45.45%, then you should bet on the Celtics.
+So, if you think the Chiefs have a better chance to win than 56.52%, you should bet on the Chiefs.
+Or, if you think the Cowboys have a better chance to win than 45.45%, then you should bet on the Cowboys.

 Now, you have learned about the three most popular types of odds.
 They are American/Moneyline Odds, Fractional Odds, and Decimal Odds.
 And, each type of odds has its own meaning.